faucetsdn/daq/README.md

 The `inst/` subdirectory is the _instance_ runtime director, and holds all the resulting log files and diagnostic information from each run.
 There's a collection of different files in there that provide useful information, depending on the specific problem(s) encountered.
+A device's [startup sequence log](docs/startup_pcap.md) provides useful debugging material for intial device phases (e.g. DHCP exchange).

 Command-line options that can be supplied to most DAQ scripts for diagnostics:
 * `-s`: Only run tests once, otherwise loop forever.